 The blockchain stores information across millions of personal computers across the world, recording transactions in real-time.
 With the blockchain you can’t rub out any transactions, you can only add.
 So if you want to reverse a transaction you have to do it again in reverse.
 No one can go in and change a transaction.
 Everyone can see what is being done so it’s impossible to commit fraud on it (at least that’s the theory).

 There’s a nice two-minute explanation of what blockchain is here, if you’d like to know more:

 …a bit anyway.

 Nodes are essentially hardware that store the blockchain.
 So your computer – should you choose to be a miner – is a node.
 It’s supposed to store the entire blockchain (and that’s a lot of GB by the way) and it has to verify the blocks of information as they are added.

 Actually it could be, depending on how cheaply you can get your electricity and hardware.

 I often quote the multi-billionaire investor Warren Buffett who famously said of investors that you should be “Fearful when others are greedy and greedy when others are fearful.”.
 In other words, be contrarian, be different.
 Go against the crowd.
 That’s usually the best way to make money.

-Right now, cryptocurrencies – and Bitcoin in particular – are still rather out of favour.
+Right now, cryptocurrencies – and Bitcoin in particular – are still looked askance by traditional investors (though less so than they used to be).
 You don’t hear people talking about them all the time in cities like you used to.
-In 2017 it was pretty much the biggest topic of conversation (apart from Brexit).
+In 2017 although they have become of interest again in the least few months.
 So it means that things have calmed down a bit; prices for equipment are not quite so crazy and many of the con-artists who had slid into this sector have either got bored and picked on another industry or have been found out and closed down.